the-punisher-29/Entry-Exit-Detector/README.md

 ## Technical Implementation:

-OpenCV's dnn module is used to load a pre-trained Caffe implementation of MobileNet SSD, originally trained on COCO and fine-tuned on PASCAL VOC, achieving a mean average precision (mAP) of 72.7%.
-Input images are fed into the network to obtain bounding box coordinates for each detected object.
+OpenCV's dnn module is used to load a pre-trained Caffe implementation of MobileNet SSD, originally trained on COCO and fine-tuned on PASCAL VOC, achieving a mean average precision (mAP) of 72.7%.Input images are fed into the network to obtain bounding box coordinates for each detected object.

-Advantages of SSDs:
+### Advantages of SSDs:

-SSDs offer a sweet spot between speed and accuracy, making them preferable to Faster R-CNNs (complex and slower) or YOLO (fast but less accurate).
+- SSDs offer a sweet spot between speed and accuracy, making them preferable to Faster R-CNNs (complex and slower) or YOLO (fast but less accurate).
-SSDs provide a simpler and well-documented approach with a faster FPS throughput compared to YOLO.
+- SSDs provide a simpler and well-documented approach with a faster FPS throughput compared to YOLO.

-Why MobileNets:
+### Why MobileNets:

-Designed for resource-constrained devices, MobileNets are far smaller (200-500MB) than traditional architectures like VGG or ResNet.
+- Designed for resource-constrained devices, MobileNets are far smaller (200-500MB) than traditional architectures like VGG or ResNet.
-Depthwise separable convolutions reduce parameters and computations, making MobileNets more resource-efficient.
+- Depthwise separable convolutions reduce parameters and computations, making MobileNets more resource-efficient.
-By joining forces with MobileNets, SSDs become even more efficient and effective, enabling real-time object detection on your favorite devices.
+- By joining forces with MobileNets, SSDs become even more efficient and effective, enabling real-time object detection on your favorite devices.

-Credit: The MobileNet SSD model used in this project was trained by chuanqi305 (see their GitHub repository at https://github.com/chuanqi305/MobileNet-SSD).
+'''Credit: The MobileNet SSD model used in this project was trained by chuanqi305 (see their GitHub repository at https://github.com/chuanqi305/MobileNet-SSD).'''

 ## Steps to Run the Model-